Boston University’s Most Notable Alumni

 7. Emma Schofield

 Emma Schofield had an illustrious law career after graduating from Boston University in 1906.
-She served as the Vice President of the National Association of Woman Lawyers, the first female Assistant Attorney General of Massachusetts, and the Associate Justice of the First District Court.
+She served as the Vice President of the National Association of Women Lawyers, the first female Assistant Attorney General of Massachusetts, and the Associate Justice of the First District Court.

 8. Gleason Archer